codingart-book/examples/README.md

 We will update the library in the future, so you can get the latest version by clicking the "Update" button.

-## How to manually install the library
+## How to manually install the example library

 Download the [library archive](https://codingart-book.github.io/examples/CodingArtBookExamples.zip) and unpack it into the Processing examples folder on your computer.
 This folder is usually located in your home directory and contains subfolders such as examples, libraries, tools etc.